jackpham1510/notes/fundamentals/fundamentals.md

 **Composite**

-- Compose objects in term of a tree structure and then owrk with these structures as if they were individual objects
+- Compose objects in term of a tree structure and then work with these structures as if they were individual objects

 **Decorator**